narteche/QBDef/README.md

 # The formal language

-Formula family defintions are written in a formal language parsed by the generator, which then outputs an actual instance in a valid format for some values of the family's parameters.
-[The cheat sheet](https://github.com/alephnoell/QBDef/blob/master/QBDef%20Cheatsheet.pdf) contains information on the syntax an format of this language.
+Formula family definitions are written in a formal language parsed by the generator, which then outputs an actual instance in a valid format for some values of the family's parameters.
+[The cheat sheet](https://github.com/alephnoell/QBDef/blob/master/QBDef%20Cheatsheet.pdf) contains information on the syntax and format of this language.
 The [`/examples`](https://github.com/alephnoell/QBDef/tree/master/examples) folder contains examples of formula families written in the formal language.
 An interesting and simple example is that of [the QParity formulas](https://github.com/alephnoell/QBDef/tree/master/examples/QParity).
 Below, a more basic example is discussed.

 ## A simple example
 Let _n_ ∊ ℕ*.
 We will consider the formula family containing QBF over variables _x₁_, ..., _xₙ_, _y₁_, ..., _yₙ_ of the form